About the training

 - incl. seminar documents as PDF and a certificate of participation.

-The online workshop will take place in a live online e-classroom and will be divided into three parts with breaks in between.
+The online workshop will take place in a live online e-classroom.
 Up to two days before the implementation, registered participants will receive a link to the online training.
 Participants need a computer with a microphone and a camera, as well as access to a reliably functioning internet connection to participate in online training without interruption.